dswann101164/azure-noob-blog/posts/2025-10-16-azure-chargeback-tags-model.md

 ---
-title: Designing an Azure Chargeback Model with Tags
+title: Azure Chargeback Tags 2025: The 6 Tags That Actually Work
 date: 2025-10-16
 summary: A chargeback/showback model built on tags that finance, app owners, and cloud teams can all live with—without 47 competing cost spreadsheets.